 What to see?
 Where to go?
 How to get there?
-These are China Mike’s “Best of China” guides!
+These are China Mike’s “Best of China” top tourist attraction recommendations!

 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did so.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” — Mark Twain